NOT MAGICAL a

 .
 You must use the buttons on your registrar's web interface and fill in the details from these instructions.
 2 - Choose an email hosting service based on their specs for custom domains.
 For context: emails are sent, received, and stored by somebody's server.
 Generally, people will charge you money for using their servers.
 You might not have noticed until now because there's a lot of free email options (ie. Gmail).
 But people get stingy when you want to bring a custom domain.
 You should keep this in mind as you choose an email hosting service.
 You probably wish you were told this back when a custom domain seemed so magical.
 I chose Zoho Mail because they offered the most under their free custom domain email plan.

-- To connect your domain name servers to your email hosting servers, you need MX records.
-Your email hosting service will have an instruction page about these records.
-You're looking for records like
+To connect your domain name servers to your email hosting servers, you

 @ - mx.zoho.com - 10